-Our past, current, and future themes for FASD Awareness Month are grounded in research to make sure that the work we're doing is moving FASD and FASD prevention forward.
+Our past, current, and future themes for FASD Awareness Month are grounded in research and best practices to make sure that the work we're doing is moving FASD and prevention forward.
 Our hope is that our movement grows and catalyzes new policies, programs, and awareness.
-Our theme this year is Everyone Plays A Part.
+Our theme this year is 'Everyone Plays A Part: Take Action!'.
 Read on to learn how you can help.